knative/docs/blog/docs/articles/getting-started-blog-p1.md

 ## What is Open Source?

 So, what is open source?
-The key concept behind open source is taht all of the source code is publicly available: anyone can read it, change it, improve on it, and distribute it as they see fit [[1]](https://www.redhat.com/en/topics/open-source/what-is-open-source).
+The key concept behind open source is that all of the source code is publicly available: anyone can read it, change it, improve on it, and distribute it as they see fit [[1]](https://www.redhat.com/en/topics/open-source/what-is-open-source).

 Similar to open source software, there is also free software, which differs primarily from open source by having a less commercial focus [[2]](https://writefreesoftware.org/learn).